great-expectations/great_expectations/docs/reference/migrating_versions.rst

 BREAKING:
  - **top-level `validate` has a new signature**, that offers a variety of different options for specifying the DataAsset class to use during validation, including `data_asset_class_name` / `data_asset_module_name` or `data_asset_class`
+- Several modules are now refactored into different names including all datasources
+- InMemoryBatchKwargs use the key dataset instead of df to be more explicit

 *************************
 Upgrading to 0.7.x